-It is important that you make your family and friends aware of your diabetes and the risk of hypoglycaemia and make sure they know what to do if it happens.
-It's also a good idea to carry an identification card or wear medical alert jewellery that states you have diabetes.

-If you drive a vehicle you are legally required to inform the DVLA that you have diabetes if you take insulin and/or you have experienced hypoglycaemia whilst driving.
-Always check your blood glucose before driving and keep treatment and snacks with you at all times.
+- It is important that you make your family and friends aware of your diabetes, the risk of hypoglycaemia and make sure they know what to do if it happens. - It's also a good idea to carry an identification card or wear medical alert jewellery that states you have diabetes. - If you drive a vehicle, you are legally required to inform the DVLA that you have diabetes if you take insulin and/or you have experienced 2 episodes of hypoglycaemia within the last 12 months where you were completely dependent on another person to treat your hypo. - Always check your blood glucose before driving.
+If it is below 5mmol/L, eat 45 minutes before driving.
+Keep treatment and snacks with you at all times.